JoeMei0603/EST-Exercise1/Documentation.md

 For the condition `if (x < 0)`, we wrote tests for the mutated conditions `if (x <=  0)` and `if (x > 0)` and found that the mutant was not getting killed despite the test.
 Similarly test were written for mutated condition of `if (x < 100 && x % 11 == 0)`.

 (ii) replaced mathematical operations: The second category of surviving mutants were the "replaced mathematical operations".
 On line 16, there was a surviving mutant `Replaced integer modulus with multiplication` on the condition `if (x < 100 && x % 11 == 0)`, now reaching this would not be possible because the only scenario where this would be true was when `x` was 0, and if `x` was 0 the program would not go past line 15.
-Similarly there was a surviving mutant on line 17, which was `if (x < 1000 && ((x / 100) * 10 + x % 10) % 11 == 0)`,

-(iii)

-of ""
-and "".
-The surviving mutants were hard to kill in the context and we did extensive testing to ensure the program was fully tested, therefore we decided to leave the surviving mutants as it is.
-Because it was not revealed that they would damage the execution of program.
+Similarly on line 17, the mutant `Replaced integer multiplication with division` survived, this mutant condition could also never become true therefore we were unable to write a test for it.

+(iii) negated conditional: The final category was the `negated conditional`, this mutant survived on line 17.
+We wrote the test but the mutant was surviving, therefore we decided to leave the mutant.